-Supermarket chain Aldi is scrapping plastic glitter from its Halloween range as well as Christmas cards and wrapping paper this year.
+This is why Aldi is scrapping glitter from its Halloween and Christmas goods this year

 The move is part of the supermarket’s new pledge to remove all non-biodegradable glitter from all products by the end of 2020.

 It comes as environmental campaigners push for supermarkets and manufacturers to end the use of harmful microplastics.